osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/command-line-parameter-reference/command-line-parameter-reference.md

 (Optional) Valid modes are as follows:

 * **Realtime:** (Default) Real-time data collection.
 If a recovery start time is specified (`/rst`), the interface recovers data before starting real-time collection.

+* **Recovery:** To recover events that occurred during interface downtime, the interface scans the data source for a specified period.
+If you omit an end time or specify `*` (current time), the interface recovers data and then starts collecting data in **RealTime** mode.
+If you specify an end time, the interface recovers data for the specified period and then exits.
+To ensure that history is recovered as completely as possibly, specify an end time of `*` (current time).

 * **Stat:** Statistics mode.
 Compare source data with the corresponding PI System batch data.
 The interface does not write to or modify any data PI batch data.
 On completion, the interface reports results and stops.